What We Do

 Refuge staff regularly conduct migratory waterfowl, prairie and forest bird surveys to assess status, trends and changes in populations and habitat use.
 This information is vital for planning and resource management to conserve birds and their native habitats.

 Refuge biologists monitor pollinators on the refuge.
-Because little is known about these beneficial insects and their critical role in the floodplain environment of the refuge, staff capture and identify them and monitor the type of habitat and plants they utilize in the hopes they may provide some of the first clues inalterations to the environment.
+Because little is known about these beneficial insects and their critical role in the floodplain environment of the refuge, staff capture and identify them and monitor the type of habitat and plants they utilize in the hopes they may provide some of the first clues in climate change climate change

 Trapping is a wildlife management tool used on some national wildlife refuges to protect endangered and threatened species or migratory birds, or to control wildlife populations of concern.
 While the U.S. Fish and Wildlife Service views trapping as a legitimate recreational and economic activity when practiced responsibly during times of surpluses of some fur-bearing mammals, Big Muddy National Fish and Wildlife Refuge only utilizes trapping as a wildlife management tool; therefore, trapping is prohibited by the public on all refuge units.